yekta-yengi/Basic-Dapp/README.md

-# About Project
+# About the Project

 Basic dapp with connect wallet button.
 It gets data from the first account on MetaMask then prints to the screen.
-When account changes it updates the UI.
+When the account changes it updates the UI.

 # Getting Started with Create React App